ZeTopHat/Rosa/README.md

 * The third cron refreshes important information on the SRs in the database that might have been changed in siebel directly since the creation of the SR in the Maria database.
 * The fourth cron clears the SRs Taken table once a night at 11:58 pm.

 Going into production the assets pipeline has to be precompiled before starting anything.
 Stop nginx if you have it running.
+This will be necessary any time you make an asset change. e.g. css, javascript, images, etc.

 ```
 sudo systemctl stop nginx